Sun Capital in the eye of the distress storm

 Lipari: Is the deal pipeline robust?

 Leder: It’s not really robust at this point.
-[Delete one use of “At this point”?]
 We find it’s a bit of a barbell.
 There are certain forced sellers that have been coming to market.
 There are certain healthy businesses that started processes and are continuing at those processes.
 The pipeline is not very, very large at this point.

 Lipari: Rodger, could you just peer into your crystal ball and give me an idea of when you think the pipeline for Sun will be back to December 2019 levels?